browserengineering/book/book/animations.md

  invalidate the animation.
 Real browsers encounter a lot of complications in this area.)

-*Width animations*: Implement the CSS `width` property; when `width` is set to some number of pixels on an element, the element should be that many pixels wide, regardless of how its width would normally be computed.
-Make `width` animatable; you'll need a variant of `NumericAnimation` that parses and produces pixel values (the "px" suffix in the string).
-Since `width` is layout-inducing, make sure that animating `width` sets `needs_layout`.
+*Width animations*: Implement the CSS `width` and `height` properties; when `width` is set to some number of pixels on an element, the element should be that many pixels wide, regardless of how its width would normally be computed;
+ the same goes for `height`.
+Make them animatable; you'll need a variant of `NumericAnimation` that parses and produces pixel values (the "px" suffix in the string).
+Since `width` and `height` are layout-inducing, make sure that animating them sets `needs_layout`.
 Check that animating width in your browser changes line breaks.
  [This example](examples/example13-width-transition.html) should work once you've implemented width animations.

-*CSS animations*: implement the basics of the
+*CSS animations*: Implement the basics of the
 [CSS animations][css-animations] API, in particular enough of the `animation` CSS property and parsing of `@keyframe` to implement the demos [here](examples/example13-opacity-animation.html) and [here](examples/example13-width-animation.html).

-*Overlap testing w/transform animations*: as mentioned in a footnote, our browser currently does not overlap test correctly in the presence of transform animations that cause overlap to come and go.
+*Overlap testing w/transform animations*: As mentioned in a footnote, our browser currently does not overlap test correctly in the presence of transform animations that cause overlap to come and go.
 First create a demo that exhibits the bug, and then fix it.
 One way to fix it is to enter "assume